x0bd/x0bd/README.md

 # Hi 👋 There,
-### I enjoy decoding signals from the void through code and pixel experiments.
+### I'm currently decoding signals from the void through code + pixel experiments.

 ## Here are my favorite tools